 - to promote contacts, receive visitors, organise visits, and brief and debrief delegations;

 - to encourage informed discussion by means of regular meetings and seminars;

-- to produce Briefing Papers and other publications and to promote the exchange of information;
+- to produce media including online publications, to promote the exchange of information;

 - to maintain close contact with British, European and world organisations whose concerns overlap with those of the Association.